MalpenZibo/ashell/README.md

 # Ashell

-A ready to go Wayland status bar for Hyprland
+A ready to go Wayland status bar for Hyprland.

+Feel free to fork this project and customize it for your needs or just open an issue to request a particular feature.

 > If you have an issue with the transparency you could try launching ashell with WGPU_BACKEND=gl.
 This env var forces wgpu to use OpenGL instead of Vulkan.
 It seems that wgpu has some issues with AMD GPU and Vulkan transparency.